pagliares/refactoring-hands-on/README.md

    - Each rented movie counts 1 frequent renter point.

 The solution for the exercise is presented at the Maven Project located at folder Source_Code/Exercise_Solution/01/refactoring-hands-on.

+## Exercise 02 - refactoring-hands-on

+In this exercise, the student must evolve version 8 of the software to implement an alternative solution (different from solutions for versions 09.1, 09.2, 09.3, and 09.4).
+In this exercise, the student must implement the design shown in the UML class diagram below.